remix-run/react-router/docs/RouteConfiguration.md

 ## Route Configuration

-A [route configuration](Glossary.md#routeconfig) is basically a set of instructions that tell a router how to try and [match the URL](RouteMatching.md) and what code to run when it does.
+A [route configuration](Glossary.md#routeconfig) is basically a set of instructions that tell a router how to try to [match the URL](RouteMatching.md) and what code to run when it does.
 To illustrate some of the features available in your route config, let's expand on the simple app from [the introduction](Introduction.md).

 ```js
 import React from 'react';